erenada/TYPHON/pipeline_dev_roadmap.md

 *This section will be updated with important decisions, changes to scope, and lessons learned during development.*

-- **Initial Assessment:** Pipeline has solid foundation with working modules but needs integration and proper packaging
+- **Initial Assessment:** Pipeline has solid foundation with working modules but needs integration and proper orchestration
 - **Key Dependencies:** Custom Genion build is critical path item
 - **Testing Strategy:** Will focus on individual modules first, then integration testing
 - **Environment Setup (Dec 2024):** Successfully resolved conda dependency conflicts by removing strict version pins.
 Final environment uses Python 3.9.23, R-base 4.4.3, and latest compatible package versions.
 - **Additional Tools Added (07/15/2025):** Successfully added missing bioinformatics tools: bedops, clustalo, clustalw.
 Environment now matches original pipeline requirements except for custom Genion build.
+- **Project Scope Clarification (07/15/2025):** Confirmed this is a pipeline project, not a distributable package.
+Removed packaging-related phases and focused on pipeline orchestration and direct execution.
+- **Custom Genion Setup (07/15/2025):** Successfully implemented and tested custom Genion build with debug mode enabled for comprehensive chimeric RNA output.

 ---